 Ovarian cancer is a form of cancer that occurs due to abnormal and uncontrolled cell growth in the ovaries.
 Many people with early ovarian cancer have no signs or symptoms of the condition.
-Approximately 10-25% of ovarian cancers are thought to be hereditary Although the underlying genetic cause of some hereditary cases is unknown.

 Clinical investigators and clinicians from Cedars-Sinai Medical Center worked upon clinical trials on the study of “pembrolizumab with standard treatment in patients with recurrent platinum-resistant ovarian cancer“.
-Cedars signal medical center covers clinical trials in molecular genetics, biochemical analysis, and disease-based areas such as cancer, cardiovascular disorders, and neurosciences.
+Cedars signal medical center conducts clinical trials in molecular genetics, biochemical analysis, and disease-based areas such as cancer, cardiovascular disorders, and neurosciences.

 Renal cell carcinoma